|

 finis()

-Note that you can avoid problems with name spaces if you import GIPSY functionality in a different way.
-To illustrate that we present the alternative:
+Note that you can avoid problems with name spaces if you import GIPSY functionality in a different way:

 #!/usr/bin/env python